naelstrof/SkinnedMeshDecals/README.md

 WOW AGAIN!
 Complete opposite of doing a full HDRP camera render, command buffers take around 0.02 MS to execute.
 They're basically free! (provided your graphics card is adequate).

 There's one more problem to tackle though, GPUs don't fully render to partial pixels-- causing seams to appear.
-(You can watch this to s)

 This is due to the GPU not fully rendering partial pixels.
 Simply turning on the Conservative Rendering feature of the GPU causes these pixels to fill in completely.